Pearl River CC - Head Coach

 Gallant had a triumphant return to The River and in 2017 claimed the school's sixth MACJC State Championship.
 At the conclusion of the season, Gallant was named Coach of the Year by the MACJC, NJCAA Region XXIII and Mississippi Association of Coaches.

-Gallant is married to Katelyn and has two sons, Landon and Bryce.
+Gallant is married to the former Katelyn Doyle of Pearl River and has two sons, Landon and Bryce.

 Mississippi College - Assistant Coach